-Are lentils good or bad for bodybuilding?
-Lentils are a great food for bodybuilders to include in their diet as 1 cup contains 18g of protein.
-This makes it an effective means for all bodybuilders, including vegan and vegetarian bodybuilders, to meet their daily protein intake.
-Lentils also contain micronutrients such as vitamin B, iron, magnesium and zinc.
+- Lentils are excellent for bodybuilders as one cup contains 18g of protein.
+This makes it an effective means for all bodybuilders, including vegans and vegetarians, to boost their protein intake.

 Calories In Lentils

-Lentils are somewhat calorie-dense because they are high in two of the three macronutrients (carbs and protein).
-Lentils have around 230 calories per cup but can vary slightly in caloric value based on the type of lentil that we’re consuming.
+They have around 230 calories per cup but can vary slightly in caloric value based on the type.

-Lentils have a good amount of calories but these calories come from healthy sources of macronutrients and are therefore better for our health than the calories that a hot dog, for example, would provide.
+Lentils have a good amount of calories from healthy sources of macronutrients and are better for our health than the calories a hot dog, for example, would provide.

-That being said, the calories that lentils have still need to be accounted for us to work towards our bodybuilding goals.
-This is because the number of calories that we consume will determine how our body composition changes over time.
+That said, the calories lentils have still need to be accounted for you to work towards your bodybuilding goals.
+This is because the number of calories you consume will determine how your body composition changes over time.

 Macronutrients In Lentils

-Lentils pack a protein punch with 18 grams per serving (1 cup), and they are a plant-based protein, which makes them an ideal protein source for those who do not consume meat or other animal products.
+Lentils are also plant-based, which makes them an ideal protein source for those who don’t consume meat or other animal products.

-Lentils do contain the 9 essential amino acids but they contain lower levels of methionine (one of the essential amino acids), therefore lentils are not considered a complete protein by themselves.
-I will explain more tips on how to make it a complete protein in the next section.
+Therefore, lentils are not considered a complete protein by themselves (I will share tips on how to make it a complete protein in the next section).

 Micronutrient Content Of Lentils

-Including lentils in our diet can help us to hit our daily micronutrients goals along with our macronutrients goals, which are so important for our body to function optimally and to help us achieve our physique goals.
+Including lentils in your diet can help you hit your daily micronutrient goals along with your macronutrient goals, which are crucial for your body to function optimally and to help you achieve your physique goals.

 Lentils Can Easily Become A Complete Protein

-Lentils can become a complete protein similar to meat, fish, and dairy, by pairing it with food sources that contain methionine or by sprouting the lentils themselves.
+As mentioned, lentils are not considered a complete protein because of their low methionine content.
+However, lentils can become a complete protein by pairing it with food sources that contain methionine or by sprouting the lentils themselves.

-To become a complete protein lentils can be paired with nuts, grains, or seeds.
-We can pair lentils with one of these sources in a meal or snack, or just ensure to eat enough of them throughout the day.
+You can pair lentils with one of these sources in a meal or snack or ensure you eat enough of them throughout the day.
 Both options will have the same overall effect.

-Alternatively, we can sprout lentils overnight in cold water for 8 to 12 hours to make lentils themselves a complete protein without having to pair them with other sources of methionine (the missing amino acid in lentils).
+Alternatively, you can sprout lentils overnight in cold water for 8 to 12 hours to make lentils themselves a complete protein without having to pair them with other sources of methionine.

 Lentils Are High In Micronutrients

-Lentils provide many micronutrients that our body requires to perform many processes, so including lentils in our diet regularly can be extremely beneficial for our health.
+So including them in our diet regularly can be highly beneficial for our health.

 Lentils Are High In Fiber

-Lentils are high in fiber at 15.6 grams per serving, which can help keep our digestion more regular to improve health outcomes and also reduce many digestive issues.
+Lentils are high in fiber at 15.6 grams per serving, which can help keep our digestion more regular to improve health outcomes and reduce digestive issues.

-The fiber content that lentils have is extremely useful in providing bulk to our stool, which sounds a bit gross, but is extremely important in keeping us regular.
+The fiber in lentils is beneficial in providing bulk to your stool, which is extremely important in keeping you regular.

-By being more regular, we can dramatically reduce indigestion, bloating, and gas.
-Not only will this help us feel better, but it will also help us look better.
+By being more regular, you’re less likely to experience indigestion, bloating, and gas.
+Not only will this help you feel better, but look better.

 Lentils Are Not A Great Option When Limiting Carbs

-With lentils, for every 18 grams of protein, we also get 40 grams of carbs, which doesn’t take long to add up especially when our carbs are limited.
+With lentils, for every 18 grams of protein, you also get 40 grams of carbs, which doesn’t take long to add up, especially when your carbs are limited.

-For us to reach our protein intake without blowing our carbohydrate intake goals, we would have to consume protein sources with little to no carbs and probably consume fewer carbs throughout the rest of the day, depending on how low our daily carb goals are.
+To reach your protein intake without blowing your carbohydrate intake goals, you would have to consume protein sources with little to no carbs and probably consume fewer carbs throughout the rest of the day.

-If we’re currently trying to add mass, then the carb content of lentils along with the protein is likely not an issue.
-However, if we’re trying to lean out and lose fat mass, then the carb content of lentils may pose an issue.
+If you’re currently trying to add mass, the carb content of lentils, along with the protein, is likely not an issue.

 Can You Eat Lentils Before Workouts?

-Lentils are a great food to eat before a workout because they provide an adequate amount of carbs and protein with minimal fat.
-They will give us the energy we need and will be relatively easy to digest.
+Lentils are a great food to eat before a workout because they provide enough carbs and protein with minimal fat.
+They will give you the energy you need and be relatively easy to digest.

-If we’re someone who has issues digesting high fiber foods, then it may be best to keep lentils until after the workout.
+Just be aware that they also have a high amount of fiber (16 grams per cup).
+If you have issues digesting high-fiber foods, it may be best to keep lentils until after the workout.

 Can You Eat Lentils After Workouts?

-Lentils are also a great option for after workouts because of their carb and protein content, which is exactly what our bodies will need following a workout to replenish energy stores and repair muscle damage.
+Lentils are also a great option after workouts because of their carb and protein content, which our bodies will need following a workout to replenish energy stores and repair muscle damage.

-Lentils contain the perfect ratio of macronutrients to help us achieve our bodybuilding goals regardless of whether we’re bulking, cutting, or maintaining.
+Lentils contain the perfect ratio of macronutrients to help you achieve your bodybuilding goals regardless of whether you’re bulking, cutting, or maintaining.

 “Lentils have a good number of carbs and protein, which makes them an ideal pre-workout meal.
-Not only are they high in fibre, meaning they will offer long and steady energy, they are also packed with essential nutrients the body needs.
+Not only are they high in fiber, meaning they will offer long and steady energy, but they are also packed with essential nutrients the body needs.
 As a plant-based protein source, it’s also an ideal post-workout meal.
-Mainly for vegetarians and vegans since it will provide the protein they need to muscle recovery.”
+Mainly for vegetarians and vegans since it will provide the protein they need for muscle recovery.”

 Do Lentils Help Muscle Growth?

-Lentils by themselves cannot produce muscle growth, but they can help by boosting our protein intake, especially for vegans and vegetarians, but this is only one piece of the muscle growth puzzle.
+Lentils alone cannot produce muscle growth, but they can help by boosting our protein intake, especially for vegans and vegetarians, but this is only one piece of the muscle growth puzzle.

-Lentils can be helpful because they are higher in carbs and protein, but they also tend to be higher volume foods, meaning they take up more room in our stomachs.
-So it can be difficult to consume enough to hit our calorie requirements without feeling uncomfortable.
+However, they also tend to be higher-volume foods, meaning they take up more room in our stomachs.
+So, it can be challenging to consume enough to hit our calorie requirements without feeling uncomfortable.

 Lentil Lime Bean Salad

-This delicious lentil salad not only provides excellent amounts of carbs and proteins and also packs a micronutrient punch.
-This recipe is exactly what we need nutritionally before a workout, and it tastes great!
+This delicious lentil salad provides excellent amounts of carbs and proteins and packs a micronutrient punch.

 - 1-15oz can chickpeas, rinsed and drained